wp-plugins/genesis-admin-bar-plus/readme.txt

 == Add Custom Items ==

-Here's an example which removes the StudioPress menu (you only need to remove the parent item to remove all of the child items too), moves the Dev.SP Sitemap menu item to the bottom of the submenu and adds some custom menu items in:
+Here's an example which removes the StudioPress menu (you only need to remove the parent item to remove all of the child items too), moves the Support menu item to the bottom of the submenu and adds some custom menu items in:

 `add_action( 'gabp_menu_items', 'child_gabp_menu_items', 10, 3 );
 /**